 We’ll be together nine or twelve days.
-Five or six days we intend to do a significant hike: approximately five to eight hours on the trail, gaining 700 m (2297 ft) to 1100 m (3609 ft) of elevation over the course of perhaps 13 km (8 mi) to 24 km (15 mi).
-Two or three days we’ll hike three to four hours on shorter trails requiring less elevation gain.
+Five days we intend to do a significant hike: approximately five to eight hours on the trail, gaining 700 m (2297 ft) to 1100 m (3609 ft) of elevation over the course of perhaps 13 km (8 mi) to 24 km (15 mi).
+Two days we’ll hike three to four hours on shorter trails requiring less elevation gain.
 So you’ll need a high level of fitness to fully participate in this trip.
 Inclement weather, however, could require us to scale back or abort our plans on a few days.
 Moreover, everything we’ve scheduled for our group is optional.
 If you want a rest day while the others go hiking, that’s fine.
 Or we might be able to suggest a shorter version of the hike the others in our group are doing.

 In our guidebooks, we sift out all the inferior options, ushering you onto the most scenically-rewarding trails.
 When planning this trip for you, our intent was the same.
 You could call this the Don’t Waste Your Time in the Canary Islands hiking- focused vacation.
 Our Canadian Rockies guidebook is—as stated on the cover—opinionated.
 If you’ve used it much, you’ve probably come to trust our discernment.
 This is your assurance that our Canaries trip will fulfill your expectations.